SERVIR-WA/GALUP/training/1_lu/modules/module3.md

 #### 3.1.2 Model Algorithms (workflow)

 1. [Distance to Line Features](https://github.com/SERVIR-WA/GALUP/wiki/Tools#distance-to-line-features)
-   is used to calculate distances between each IDU and its closest road segment on both primary and secondary roads.
+   calculates distances between each IDU and its closest segments on primary and secondary roads, respectively.
 2. [Rescale Field Linearly](https://github.com/SERVIR-WA/GALUP/wiki/Tools#rescale-field-linearly)
    is used to transform the distances from its original scale to the **common suitability scale**, i.e., 1 to 9.